Conan the Barbarian (2011 film)

-Conan the Barbarian is a 2011 American sword and sorcery film based on the character of the same name created by Robert E. Howard.
-This film is a new interpretation of the Conan myth and is not related to the films featuring Arnold Schwarzenegger.
-It stars Jason Momoa in the title role, alongside Rachel Nichols, Rose McGowan, Stephen Lang, Ron Perlman, and Bob Sapp, with Marcus Nispel directing.
-Morgan Freeman narrates the film.
+Conan the Barbarian is a 2011 American sword and sorcery film based on the character created by Robert E. Howard, and starring Jason Momoa as Conan.
+The film was directed by Marcus Nispel and written by Thomas Dean Donnelly, Joshua Oppenheimer, and Sean Hood.
+Rachel Nichols, Rose McGowan, Stephen Lang, Ron Perlman, and Bob Sapp appear in supporting roles, while Morgan Freeman narrates the film.
+The story follows Conan, a barbarian warrior who was the sole survivor of his village's slaughter as a child, on his quest for vengeance against the warlord responsible for the massacre.

-The film had spent several years in development at Warner Bros. before the rights were shifted to Nu Image/Millennium Films in 2007, with a clause wishing for immediate start on production.
-Lionsgate and Sony Pictures entered negotiations for distribution, with the film seeing many directors, prominently Brett Ratner, before settling on Nispel in 2009 and subsequently bringing together a cast and crew.
+The film had spent several years in development at Warner Bros.
+Pictures before the rights were shifted to Nu Image/Millennium Films in 2007, with a clause wishing for immediate start on production.
+Lionsgate Films and Sony Pictures entered negotiations for distribution, with the film seeing many directors, prominently Brett Ratner, before settling on Nispel in 2009 and subsequently bringing together a cast and crew.
 Filming began on March 15, 2010, and concluded June 5, 2010.

 The film was first released on August 17, 2011, in four countries, Belgium, France, Iceland, and the Philippines, prior to the North American release on August 19.
+Conan the Barbarian was deemed both a critical and financial failure.
+However, it was nominated for Best Makeup at the 38th Saturn Awards.

 Plot

 Born on a battlefield, Conan is the son of Corin, a barbarian chieftain and blacksmith.
 As a child, he proves himself a skilled but violent warrior to his father.
 One day, Conan's village is attacked by Khalar Zym, a warlord who wishes to reunite the Mask of Acheron to revive his dead wife Maliva, an evil sorceress, and conquer Hyboria.
 The mask, crafted by sorcerers and used to subjugate the world, was broken into pieces and scattered among the barbarian tribes to prevent unification.
 After locating Corin's tribe's piece and slaughtering the entire village, Zym leaves Conan the only survivor.

 Years later, Conan, now an adult, is a pirate and hunts Zym, seeking revenge for his father's death.
-In the city of Messantia, he meets Ela-Shan, a thief being chased by Lucius, one of Zym's soldiers that Conan recognizes from his village's slaughter.
+In the city of Messantia, he meets Ela-Shan, a thief being pursued by Lucius, one of Zym's soldiers whom Conan recognizes from his village's slaughter.
 He allows himself to be captured alongside Ela-Shan to confront Lucius.
 Torturing him, Conan learns that Zym seeks the female pureblood descendant of the sorcerers of Acheron to unleash the mask's power.
 Conan frees Lucius' prisoners, who kill Lucius.

 Zym and his daughter, the sorceress Marique, attack a monastery to find the pureblood descendant of the necromancers of Acheron.
 Fassir, a monk, tells his student, Tamara, to flee, knowing she is whom Zym seeks.
 Conan rescues Tamara and captures Zym's righthand man, Remo.
 After learning Tamara's identity, Conan catapults Remo into Zym's camp, killing him and sending Zym a message.